-Private Households: Employing the Nation’s Invisible WorkforceMarch 12, 2019 There are more than two million domestic workers in private households across the United States and nearly 13,000 in Oregon.
-The National Domestic Workers Alliance estimates that by 2026, home care jobs will make up one of the fastest growing professions in the country due mainly to the aging population.
+Private Households: Employing the Nation’s Invisible WorkforceOctober 14, 2020 There are over 2.5 million domestic workers in private households across the United States and an average of 13,821 in Oregon during 2019.
+The National Domestic Workers Alliance estimates that by 2026, home care jobs will make up one of the fastest growing professions in the country due mainly to the rapidly growing aging population.

 The private household industry employs workers on or about the household premises in activities primarily concerned with the operation of the household.
 Private households may employ workers often referred to as domestic workers such as cooks, maids, butlers, gardeners, personal caretakers, and other maintenance workers.
 Domestic workers can perform a variety of household services from providing care for children and elderly dependents, to housekeeping, cooking, laundry, grounds keeping, shopping for food, and carrying out household errands.